JakeRho/SDETIIITest/SDETIIITest/README.md

 Hooks:

 The 'Hooks' folder contains one class called 'BaseTest.cs'.
-The purpose of this file is to contain the setup and teardown logic for the other tests, so that the code responsible for creating and later destorying a Chromium browser page does not need repeating.
+The purpose of this file is to contain the setup and teardown logic for the other tests, so that the code responsible for creating and later destroying a Chromium browser page does not need repeating.

 Utilities: